Introduction of Wu Yao:Combined Spicebush Root or Radix Linderae.

 Ecological environment: The plant grows in the shrubbery of the slope facing the sun or the forest margin and the piedmont, the field, and so on.
 It distributes in the middle and lower reaches areas of the Yangtze River, the west of Zhujiang river area, southwest, northwest, Taiwan, and other areas of China.

-Biological characteristics: The plant prefers subtropical climate, strong adaptability.
+Growth characteristics: The plant Lindera aggregata prefers subtropical climate, strong adaptability.
 It is advisable to cultivate in acid soil with abundant sunshine and loose and fertile soil.